Issyanofsky/make/manual/l4repeatertotackle.md

 __parse the output__

-using Parse Jason module to parse theJSON file we just created.
+using Parse Jason module to parse the JSON file we just created.

 __* Note__ we add the __square brackets__ ("[]") in order to pass it as an array.